COMBSS: Best Subset Selection via Continuous Optimization: Roles of Tuning Parameters

 \subsection{Controlling the Shape of $f_{\lambda}(\m t)$ through $\delta$}

-The normalized cost $ \|\m y - X_{\m t} \tbeta_{\m t} \|_2^2/n$ provides an estimator of the error variance.
-For any fixed~$\m t$, we expect this variance (and hence $f_{\lambda}(\m t)$) to be almost the same for all relatively large values of $n$, particularly, in situations where the errors $\epsilon_i$'s are iid.
-Clearly, this is the case at all the corner points $\m s \in \{ 0,1\}^p$ where $L_{\m s}$ is invertible, because at these corner points, from Theorem~\ref{thm:beta_to_beta}, $X_{\m s}\tbeta_{\m s} = X_{[\m s]}\hbeta_{[\m s]}$, which is independent of $\delta$.
+The normalized cost $\|\m y - X_{\m t} \tbeta_{\m t} \|_2^2/n$ provides an estimator of the error variance.
+For any fixed~$\m t$, we expect this variance (and hence the objective function $f_{\lambda}(\m t)$) to be almost the same for all relatively large values of $n$, particularly, in situations where the errors $\epsilon_i$ are independent and identically distributed.
+This is the case at all the corner points $\m s \in \{ 0,1\}^p$, because at these corner points, from Theorem~\ref{thm:beta_to_beta}, $X_{\m s}\tbeta_{\m s} = X_{[\m s]}\hbeta_{[\m s]}$, which is independent of $\delta$.
 We would like to have a similar behavior at all the interior points $\m t \in (0,1)^p$ as well, so that for each $\m t$, the function $f_{\lambda}(\m t)$ is roughly the same for all large values of~$n$.
-Such consistent behavior is helpful in guaranteeing that the convergence paths of the gradient descent method are approximately the same for all large values of $n$.
+Such consistent behavior is helpful in guaranteeing that the convergence paths of the gradient descent method are approximately the same for large values of $n$.

-First reconsider the model given in Example~\ref{exp:Surface_plots}.
-Figure~\ref{fig:delta_choice} shows surface plots of $f_{\lambda}(\m t)$ for different values of $n$ and $\delta$.
-Here, there are two plots, i.e.\ Figure~\ref{fig:delta_choice}(a) and Figure~\ref{fig:delta_choice}(d), that correspond to $\delta = n$.
-In both these plots, we observe that the shape of the surface of $f_{\lambda}(\m t)$ over $[0, 1]^p$ is very similar.
+Figure~\ref{fig:delta_choice} shows surface plots of $f_{\lambda}(\m t)$ for different values of $n$ and $\delta$ for an example dataset obtained from a linear model with $p = 2$.
+Surface plots (a) and (d) correspond to $\delta = n$, and as we can see, the shape of the surface of $f_{\lambda}(\m t)$ over $[0, 1]^p$ is very similar in both these plots.

-To make this more explicit, we now show that the function $f_{\lambda}(\m t)$, at any $\m t$, takes almost the same value for all large $n$ if we keep $\delta = c\, n$, for a fixed constant $c > 0$, under the assumption that the data samples are iid (this assumption simplifies the following discussion; however, the conclusion holds more generally).
+To make this observation more explicit, we now show that the function $f_{\lambda}(\m t)$, at any $\m t$, takes almost the same value for all large $n$ if we keep $\delta = c\, n$, for a fixed constant $c > 0$, under the assumption that the data samples are independent and identically distributed (this assumption simplifies the following discussion; however, the conclusion holds more generally).

 Observe that